platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 ## Snapshots

 Snapshots are triggered directly via the Web Interface or via the CLI.
 The snapshot creates a complete backup of the environment.
 It includes all persistent data from all running services (MySQL, SOLR,...) and any files stored on the mounted volumes.

+You will need the "admin" role on the project/environment to be snapshotted in order to do so.

 > **note**
 > We advise you to make snapshots of your live environment before merging an environment
 > to the live environment, or each time you increase the storage space of your services.

-> **note**
-> You need "admin" role to take a snapshot of your environment.

 Using the CLI:

 ```bash
 $ platform snapshot:create
 ```

+Please be aware that triggering a snapshot will cause a momentary pause in site availability so that all requests can complete, allowing the snapshot to be taken against a known consistent state.
+The total interruption is usually only 1-2 seconds and any requests during that time are held temporarily, not dropped.

 ## Restore